 We manufacture the majority of our products at our manufacturing facilities in California and Switzerland.
 As a result, we are dependent on the uninterrupted and efficient operation of these facilities.
-Our manufacturing operations, including those of our suppliers, are subject to power failures, blackouts, border shutdowns, telecommunications failures, computer viruses, cybersecurity vulnerabilities, human error, breakdown, failure or substandard performance of our facilities, our equipment, the improper installation or operation of equipment, terrorism, pandemics (including COVID-19), natural or other disasters, intentional acts of violence, and the need to comply with the requirements or directives of governmental agencies, including but not limited to the FDA.
+Our manufacturing operations, including those of our suppliers, are subject to power failures, blackouts, border shutdowns, telecommunications failures, computer viruses, cybersecurity vulnerabilities, human error, breakdown, failure or substandard performance of our facilities, our equipment, the improper installation or operation of equipment, terrorism, pandemics (e.g. COVID-19), natural or other disasters, intentional acts of violence, and the need to comply with the requirements or directives of governmental agencies, including but not limited to the FDA.
 In addition, we may in the future determine to expand or relocate our facilities, which may result in slowdowns or delays in our operations.
 While we have implemented and regularly evaluate various emergency, contingency and disaster recovery plans and we maintain business interruption insurance, there can be no assurance the occurrence of these or any other operational problems at our facilities in California or Switzerland would not have a material adverse effect on our business, financial condition and results of operations.
 Furthermore, there can be no assurance our contingency plans will prove to be adequate or successful if needed or our insurance will continue to be available at a reasonable cost or, if available, will be adequate to cover any losses that we may incur from an interruption in our manufacturing and distribution operations.
-We recently acquired a warehouse and distribution facility in Carlsbad, California, and plan to convert it into a dedicated high volume powder blending and packaging facility while also providing additional raw material storage capacity.
-There can be no assurance our conversion plans will be completed in a time period or at the cost we estimate, or that we will obtain sufficient business from our clients to eff
+We recently opened a new warehouse and distribution facility in Carlsbad, California, and converted it into a dedicated high-volume powder blending and packaging facility while also providing additional raw material storage capacity.
+There can be no assurance we will be successful in obtaining additional facility certifications that may be necessary to attract new customers or that we will obtain sufficient business